 Many visiting scholars make arrangements through the visiting faculty housing office.
 Please look at their website or contact them directly by email at email@example.com.
 This is where faculty on sabbatical and other individuals nearby the University will typically list their houses, and visitors seeking housing would list their needs.
 The office will then try to match up directly.

 Seattle is divided into numerous unique neighborhoods.
 Most University of Washington students prefer to live in neighborhoods such as the University District, Ravenna, Wallingford or Capitol Hill for their proximity to the University.
 You can find off-campus housing resources at the UW Housing & Food Services website.

-If you would like to live with a host family for a short time before finding permanent housing or prefer to rent a room in someone's home, you can contact the homestay referral center or the Foundation for International Understanding Through Students (FIUTS).
+If you would like to live with a host family for a short time before finding permanent housing or prefer to rent a room in someone's home, you can learn more from the UW International & English Language Programs or the Foundation for International Understanding Through Students (FIUTS).